iAhmadGad/java-json-lib/README.md

 <h1 align="center">Java JSON Handler
 </h1>

-A simple Java package that Handles JSON. ☕
+A Java package implements JSON handling. ☕
 ## 💁‍♂️ About:
-- Java JSON Handler is a Java tool makes dealing with JSON easier by giving you the the ability to read, write & modify JSON objects & JSON arrays.
+- ``dev.iahmadgad.json`` is a Java package makes handling JSON easier by giving you the the ability to read, write & modify JSON objects & JSON arrays.
 - It supports nested JSON objects & JSON arrays, which you can access using JSON pointers.
 - It also has the feature to change JSON objects & JSON arrays to Java objects & Java arrays -& vice versa-.
 ## 🤔 How to downlod: